wolframkriesing/to-do-list-checker/README.md

 # To do list checker

 Checks a list of to do items to determine if the project is ready for release.
+Sounds weird?
+Read [some details](#releasing) of what I mean by that and how this changed the way I develop.

 ## Development